jundalisay/sp/content/en/research/helmhotz/action/part-1.md

   ∂
 ⋅   ∂   ∑ , -->

 where qα are the velocities.
 That will show that the principle of least action is not always valid, conversely, in any case where the constancy of energy is true.
 The latter then expresses more than the former, and finding what it expresses in addition will be our problem.
 At the same time, some mechanical and physical processes will be specified in order to be able to refer to them as explanatory examples for the contents of the first two paragraphs, as well as the following ones, and to make the significance of the principle intuitive.

 § 3 then treats the opposite problem, namely, that of deriving H from E. That must involve integrating the aforementioned differential equation, and that will introduce arbitrary integration constants that must be homogeneous functions of degree one in the qα .
 This step is meaningful, insofar as it will then become possible to find the kinetic potential from a complete knowledge of the dependency of the energy upon the coordinates and velocities, and thus all of the laws of motion for the system, assuming that the principle of least action is valid.
 One will be able to find the terms that are linear in qα, which correspond to “hidden motions,” with no difficulties, for the most part.

 § 4 treats the interdependencies between the forces that are simultaneously exerted upon the system in different directions and its accelerations and velocities.
 That subsumes a series of interesting connections with physical phenomena, such as, e.g., the one between Ampère’s electromagnetic and electrodynamic laws, on the one hand, and the law of induction, on the other; a series of thermodynamic laws – e.g., the relationship between the raising of the pressure on a contained mass by raising its temperature and the raising of temperature by compression, and the corresponding behavior for thermoelectric and electro-chemical processes.
 Finally, one can also prove, in turn, that the  Helmholtz – On the physical meaning of the principle of least action.
 6 principle of least action is valid whenever the interdependencies between the forces that were detailed in § 4 exist.
 That proof is, however, deferred to a later communication.

 In § 5, Hamilton’s theorem, in its general form, will be recapitulated, and in § 6, the reciprocity theorem that flows from it for the changes in the forward and reverse motion that result from small impulses after a certain time has elapsed will be given.
 Some reciprocal relationships that I myself have verified for sound and light in previous papers, but only for systems at rest, fall within that scope.

 Finally, in § 7, the moment of motion shall be introduced in place of the velocities, which will yield another form of the variational problem, and along with the alreadyknown altered representations of the values of the force, another reciprocity law for forward and backward motion, as well.

-§ 1.
-Formulation of the principle.
+## 1. Formulation of the principle

 I assume that the instantaneous state of the system of bodies in question is given completely by a sufficient number of mutually-independent coordinates pa ; I denote the velocities of evolution by: